-22 These are the adult and juvenile survival rates needed to reach the Program's adult targets in the next phase of the program.
+&lt;sup>23 These are the adult and juvenile survival rates needed to reach the Program's adult targets in the next phase of the program.
 Thus, they are higher than the initial fish passage assumptions.

-23 The HGMP calls for hatchery production to be phased out as the natural population becomes established.
+The HGMP calls for hatchery production to be phased out as the natural population becomes established.

-- 1. Phase moves to Full Restoration when NOR adult abundance is equal to or exceeds an annual minimum of 500 fish for five consecutive years and the 5-year running average adult NOR spawning escapement is equal to or exceeds 2,500 fish. - 2.
-Additional management actions (e.g., installation of segregation weirs) will be implemented if the introgression rate exceeds 2 percent. - 3.
-Adult trap and haul may be used when fish are unable to migrate volitionally to suitable holding and spawning habitat during critically dry water years. - 4.
-Additional management actions will be implemented if redd superimposition is greater than 10 percent. - 5.
+- 4. Additional management actions will be implemented if redd superimposition is greater than 10 percent. - 5.
 Additional management actions (e.g., alternative flow regimes, gravel augmentation and predator control) may be implemented if pre-spawn survival rates are < 85 percent, egg-to-fry survival rates < 50 percent, growth rates do not meet targets, or fry-to-juvenile (> 70 mm) survival rates of < 5 percent. - 6.
-Priority for returning HOR adults is (1) natural escapement, and (2) broodstock. - 7.
-The collection of broodstock from populations outside of the San Joaquin River will be eliminated when HOR returns > 2,500 adults and genetic diversity targets are met.
+Priority for returning HOR adults is (1) natural escapement, and (2) broodstock. - The collection of broodstock from populations outside of the San Joaquin River will be eliminated when HOR returns > 2,500 adults and genetic diversity targets are met.
 Broodstock would come from HOR and NOR adult returns. - 8.
 Juvenile trap and haul may be operated when fish are unable to emigrate volitionally from the Restoration Area during critically dry water years. - 9.
 Evaluate and reduce hatchery production of HOR juveniles when NOR adult abundance is greater than 1,500. - 10.
 Managers would formally consider operating the Program under priorities outlined for the Recolonization Phase if NOR abundance is less than 500 adults two years in a row.